Isoxazole/thefakehacker.com/source/_posts/How-to-Crack-WPA2-Encrypted-WIFI.md

 <p class = "tab">Many WPA2 encrypted networks use PSK (Pre-Shared Key) as the method for authentication to the
 network and AES as the encryption method for the network which is provided by the router.
-Due to the ubiquity of WPA2-PSK encryption for home routers, that's what will be discussed in this article.</p>
+Due to the ubiquity of WPA2-PSK encryption for home routers, that's what will be discussed in this article: How to crack WPA2 encrypted WIFI.</p>